 Cover Your Basics

-Honestly, if you love classic style, you are drawn to neutrals, especially on the largest pieces of clothing, like your bottoms, so at the risk of sounding like a broken record, get your basic neutrals taken care of first.
+Honestly, if you love classic style, you are drawn to neutrals, especially on the largest pieces of clothing, like your bottoms, so at the risk of sounding like a broken record, get your neutral staples taken care of first.
 That’s right, the wardrobe heroes, the glue to your outfits, the things you never ever text your best friend about.
 Not a lot of fun, but CRITICAL to your summer capsule wardrobe success.

 Any neutral works, but in the summer, your lighter neutrals instantly lighten and brighten any outfit.